dnakhooda/SimpleInterpreter/README.md

 printLine ( "Hello " + name + "!" );
 ```

-<h3>Characters Within String: </h3>
+<h3>Characters Within Strings: </h3>

-You can get a specific character within a string using "characterAt."
-There is three parts to characterAt.
-After the "characterAt" keyword, provide a text variable whose content will be replaced with the character.
-After that, provide an expression which describes the index of the character you want to get.
-Finally, provide an expression of the text you want to select the character from.

-Below is an example:
+Use `characterAt` to get a specific character from a string.
+Provide:
+- The variable to store the result
+- The index of the character as an expression
+- The text to extract from as an expression

+Example:
 ```
-text name ( "Daniel" );
+text name = ( "Daniel" );
 text character = ( "" );

 characterAt character ( 0 ) ( name );